Boondock-Echo/scanner-controller/README.md

 2. **Scanner Adapters**: Model-specific implementations that convert generic commands to hardware-specific protocols
 3. **Command Library**: Translates UI actions into scanner-specific commands

 This separation allows new scanner models to be added without modifying the user interface.

 ## Project Structure

+The project was recently reorganized and checked only so far as to ensure basic functionality.
+There are undoubtedly duplicate and deprecated files after the refactor.

 The project is organized as follows: